mathaszip/password-manager/README.md

 - Log out when you're done to clear the encryption key from memory
 - Keep your operating system and browser up-to-date
 - Be cautious about using the password manager on public computers

-## Technical Implementation Details

-### Frontend

-- Built with React and TypeScript
-- Uses React Context API for state management
-- Client-side encryption using CryptoJS library
-- Form validation with Formik and Yup
-- Responsive design with CSS

-### Backend

-- Node.js with Express framework
-- RESTful API design
-- JWT for authentication
-- PostgreSQL for data storage
-- Input validation and error handling

-### API Endpoints

-- `/api/auth/register` - Register a new user
-- `/api/auth/login` - Authenticate a user
-- `/api/passwords` - CRUD operations for password entries
-- `/api/testimonials` - CRUD operations for testimonials

-## Contribution Guidelines

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the ISC License - see the LICENSE file for details.